jefc1111/manjaro-setup/README.md

 In `.profile` change default browser to `brave`

 Now to edit i3wm config
 TODO: Add changes that start the apps

 Add Bitwarden to Brave and pin it to the thingy bar

-TODO: Prevent need login
+Disable screen locking (look for `xautolock` in i3 config and comment it out)

+To get autologin to work properly I also had to configure PAM

+TODO: AWS cmd line tools & my IP script
-TODO: Prevent screensasver
+TODO: